Experimental graybox quantum system identification and control

 The results of the controller for obtaining a target power distribution, show once again the superior performance of the GB and BB over the WB in terms of both MSE and average fidelity.
 The same controller/optimization algorithm and cost function are used for the three models.
 Thus, the lower performance comes from the lower accuracy of the WB model itself.
 When considering the controller for target unitary, it is only possible to use a WB or a GB as they are the only models that can give access to the overall unitary evolution matrix.
 A BB cannot be utilized in this case since it only encodes the dynamics in an abstract machine-suitable format, and does not provide any physical picture.

+The performance assessment of ML-based algorithms on real rather than synthetic datasets is critical.
+Different noise sources could affect the data in unpredicted ways, which may also be difficult to simulate.
+This can affect the performance of the ML algorithm.
+We see that the final MSE of training and testing for the experimental dataset is two orders of magnitude less than that of the synthetic dataset (shown in the Supplementary Materials D).
+However, the control performance on the experimental dataset is accepted and thus we also accept the model prediction performance.
+In other situations, this might not be the case, and the ML design has to be modified to achieve higher performance.
+Therefore, using a design based on simulations such as \cite{youssry2020modeling} and applying it directly to an experimental dataset would not result in adequate performance, and so the whole workflow needs to be re-executed.

+Determining the required dataset size as well as NN architecture and complexity for higher-dimensional systems is generally difficult and has to be studied case by case.
+In Supplementary Materials D, we show promising results for a simulated 32-mode chip.
+And while the dataset and neural network sizes had to be increased, the overall protocol was still feasible to execute.

-Finally, the GB provides sufficient physical insights for most purposes, for example in Fig.~\ref{fig:Hamiltonian}a and \ref{fig:Hamiltonian}b, where the tunability of the Hamiltonian as function of a single electrode voltage is explored.
+Finally, the GB provides sufficient physical insights for most purposes, for example in Fig.~\ref{fig:Hamiltonian}a and \ref{fig:Hamiltonian}b, where the tunability of the Hamiltonian as a function of a single electrode voltage is explored.
 The figure shows the GB prediction of the different Hamiltonian elements as a function of the voltage applied to a single electrode.
 We can use these predictions more generally when more than one electrode is tuned (although it would be more difficult to plot in this situation) for unitary control.
 We can use the GB to predict the unitary given the set of voltages even though the dataset originally did not include this information, but rather the power distribution.
-It is also important to realize that this predicted Hamiltonian, besides not being unique mathematically, represents physically an effective quantity, and so it will differ in structure (such as the existence of an imaginary part) from the ideal Hamiltonian that one may expect for a system.
-Depending on the purpose of the use of the GB we can control how much we make it ``blacker'' or ``whiter''.
-For control applications, the best architecture is to have this effective Hamiltonian.
-In another application such as modeling a device for the purpose of completely understanding the physics, the architecture of the GB might need to be modified to allow Hamiltonians that are closer to some expected structure.
+Another advantage of using the GB compared to WB, is the incorporation of unmodelled effects such as cross-talk.
+While the effect is negligible in our technology, in other situations it can be difficult to have an exact/accurate WB model.